 No products in the cart.

-Once you gain a basic understanding of the workings of the endocannabinoid system inside the human body, it’s easy to see why so many individuals report such widespread positive effects from using CBD oil.
 The endocannabinoid system (ECS, for short) has three components: endocannabinoids, receptors, and enzymes.
 Okay, but what is an endocannabinoid?

 The prefix “endo” is short for endogenous, which means naturally produced inside the body.
 “Cannabinoid” means “of cannabis,” so the word “endocannabinoid” refers to cannabis-like substances that our body naturally creates.
 The plant was discovered before we knew about these particular internal workings, and that’s why scientists named the ECS after the cannabis plant.